 The Retail Payments Infrastructure Board (RPIB)

-Bringing together experts from across the payments ecosystem to design the next generation of infrastructure
+A Bank of England chaired Board, bringing together experts from across the payments ecosystem to design next generation infrastructure.

 Overview